IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/di_ebpf.md

 14. Click on Import

 	a.
-Import K8s_DI_Monitoring_Flow_Mapping.zip file (https://ibm.box.com/s/sqnz0nbzzfvci0zuvqfkco8fztmnjk8k)
+Import K8s_DI_Monitoring_Flow_Mapping.zip file **[Download Workflow from IBM Community](https://community.ibm.com/community/user/aiops/viewdocument/data-insight-kubernetes-container-p)**

 15. Open workflow SevOne Data Insight Monitoring

 	a.
 Expand Start and make sure the following variables have values

 	i. token: default token (using datainsight:datainsight converted to basic64) is "ZGF0YWluc2lnaHQ6ZGF0YWluc2lnaHQ=".
-If a different combination of user and password is used in a differen DI platform, the new token will need to be converted (https://www.base64encode.org/)
+If a different combination of user and password is used in a differen DI platform, the new token will need to be converted **[https://www.base64encode.org/](https://www.base64encode.org/)**

 	ii. url: targets the prometheus interface of the DI server "https://10.0.0.11/prometheus".
 If a different DI system is used, please make sure Prometheus is enabled and the IP is correct

 	iii.
 NMSCredentials: use the credential configured on step 12 "admin/SevOne" to connect to the SevOne platform to ingest the data (you might need to go to another page)

 16. Click Run to make sure the workflow works properly